WizardGit/StingerRunRacing/README.md

 Add heather on warlord island
-add more hidden sheep collectibles on all levels add purpose for collecting sheep (maybe achievement?) add multiple laps - debug changes split scripts into smaller more centralized ones
+add more hidden sheep collectibles on all levels add purpose for collecting sheep (maybe achievement?) split scripts into smaller more centralized ones add multiple laps - game is broken - debug changes - you need to fix placement script and add condition for race ending!